 News departments.
 For the convenience of our readers, Chemical Engineering presents news in several well-defined departments:

 Chementator ([email protected]) concisely highlights the top news and interprets its significance.
 News can range from a novel chemical process to the latest engineering salary survey.
 Some stories that appear first in Chementator subsequently receive more extensive treatment in other departments.

 Newsfront includes longer, up-to-several-page stories that provide in-depth descriptions and analysis of new developments in technology as they relate to design and operations, regulations, professional trends, and markets.
-For a schedule of upcoming news topics, please see page 10 of our Media Kit or our Upcoming Editorial Announcement, which runs approximately two months ahead of schedule.
+For a schedule of upcoming news topics, please see page 10 of our Media Kit or our Upcoming Editorial Announcement (the link to the latest upcoming announcement is given above) which runs approximately two months ahead of schedule.

-Economic Indicators also covers latebreaking developments, but places a greater accent on plant construction and marketing news.
+Business News also covers late-breaking developments, but places a greater accent on plant construction and marketing news.
 Rounding out the department are brief items on a variety of timely topics, including new-plant announcements, plant expansions and similar corporate information.
-To submit a news release for consideration in this department or our online Business Newswire, please email email@example.com.
+To submit a news release for consideration in this department or our online Business Newswire, please email [email protected].

 Focuses are similar to the New Products & Services Dept., but each Focus deals with one particular category of equipment, chemicals, material or services.
 A Focus includes brief descriptions of products and services that represent up-to-date technology in the given category.
-If you know that your news fits one of our particular upcoming Focus topics, please send it to email@example.com, and in the subject line be sure to include the month and topic for which the release is intended.
-Otherwise, simply send your product news releases to firstname.lastname@example.org, where it will be filed appropriately for all upcoming product and service related coverage.
+If you know that your news fits one of our particular upcoming Focus topics, please send it to [email protected] and in the subject line be sure to include the month and topic for which the release is intended.